Jessica BonacciContent Writer

 Once the money stops, the ads stop.
 While you may gain some branded traffic down the road, that unbranded search traffic will completely disappear when the ads stop running.

-PPC listings look like ads and are purposely placed where they are.
-Many people dislike ads, refuse to click on them or frankly just have no idea what they are and do not trust them.
+PPC listings look like ads because of an ad tag and are purposely placed where they are.
+Many people dislike ads, refuse to click on them, or frankly just have no idea what they are and do not trust them.